primo689/OpenChurch-os/README.md

 # Open Church OS

-A ready-to-flash operating system image for Raspberry Pi that turns a $60 computer into a church management server.
+A ready-to-flash operating system image for Raspberry Pi that turns a $75 computer into a church management server.
 Built on Raspberry Pi OS Lite.

-Flash it, plug the Pi into the church network, browse to **http://openchurch.local** — and pick, once, which app this Pi runs:
+Flash it with Raspberry Pi Imager, detailed instructions below.
+Plug the Pi into the church network, browse to **http://openchurch.local** — and pick, just once, which app this Pi runs:

 - **One Church** — the full system: congregation records, giving, attendance, groups, and a complete youth ministry module.
 Church and Youth dashboards.
-- **Congregation Manager** — congregation records only.
+- **Congregation Manager** — congregation records only, no specific youth management.
 - **Church Youth Manager** — youth ministry only.
+Tracks all youth related data.

 The chosen app starts immediately behind an HTTPS front end and opens its own setup wizard.
 All three are free, open source, run entirely on the Pi, and